z5n/hackruFA24/README.md

 - **Interactive Map**: A detailed map showing NJ TRANSIT’s rail and light rail stations, bus terminals, and key stops across New Jersey.
 - **Geospatial Data Display**: Coordinates are mapped to visualize transit points, assisting users with navigation and transit planning.
 # How to Run the Project
+- **Install Dependencies**: Follow instructions to install required libraries, e.g., pip install -r requirements.txt
+- **Launch the Application**: Run map.py to start the server and load the map interface.